simonpedrogonzalez/simonpedrogonzalez.github.io/index.md

 # Simón Pedro González

-Fulbright Scholar (2024–26) • M.S. in AI @ University of Utah
+Fulbright Scholar (2024–26) & M.S. in Artificial Intelligence Student @ University of Utah
-Software Engineer • Scientific Software Developer • Researcher in Data Science
+Software Engineer with experience in scientific computing, web platforms, and Unsupervised ML.

 ## About